teemvil/iot/README.md

     ```python
     from SensorManagementLibrary.BasicSensor import BasicSensor
     ```
+    The easiest way to do this is to use a template sensor file from `opt/iot/secure_sensor_management_system/ExampleSensor/`

     d) Create configuration file for the sensor and name it as `sensor_config.json`.
 This file should be stored in the same folder as your sensor script.
 The file should include three fields like this:
     ```json